Millie Gibson

-Amelia Eve Gibson (born 19 June 2004), known as Millie Gibson, is an English actress.
-She is best known for portraying Kelly Neelan in the ITV soap opera Coronation Street from 2019 to 2022, and Ruby Sunday in the BBC science-fiction series Doctor Who from 2023 to 2025.
+Amelia Eve Gibson (born 19 June 2004), known professionally as Millie Gibson, is an English actress.
+She is known for portraying Kelly Neelan in the ITV soap opera Coronation Street from 2019 to 2022.
+She gained international recognition for her portrayal of Ruby Sunday in the BBC science-fiction series Doctor Who and as Irene Heron in the 5 drama The Forsytes.

 Early life

 Gibson was born on 19 June 2004 in Greater Manchester.
-She is the youngest of two children and has an older brother named Morgan.
+She is the younger of two children and has an older brother called Morgan.
 She has a scar on her right eyebrow from falling downstairs as a baby.
 She is from the Tameside village of Broadbottom, and attended the Blue Coat School in Oldham.
-She took drama classes at Oldham Theatre Workshop, where she was spotted by Manchester Media City talent agency Scream Management, which began representing her.
+She took drama classes at Oldham Theatre Workshop, where she was spotted by Manchester Media City talent agency Scream Management, which began representing her for her childhood roles.
+She is now represented by 42 Management and Production for her adult career.

 Career

-Early career (2017–2018)
+2017–2022: Early roles and Coronation Street

 Gibson made her acting debut as Indira Cave in the CBBC television series Jamie Johnson in 2017.
 She went on to appear in the second and third series, appearing in a total of 17 episodes.
 In November 2017, she appeared as Mia in the third episode of the BBC One drama series Love, Lies and Records.
 In October 2018, she appeared in the three-part ITV drama series Butterfly as Lily Duffy.

-Coronation Street (2019–2022)

 In June 2019, Gibson joined the cast of the ITV soap opera Coronation Street as Kelly Neelan.
-She originally appeared in five episodes before returning as a regular character in April 2020.
+She originally appeared in five episodes before returning as a regular character in April 2020 for more than 200 episodes.
 For her portrayal of Kelly, she won the award for Best Young Performer at the 2022 British Soap Awards.
 She was also nominated for Best Actress at the Inside Soap Awards later that year.
 In August 2022, it was announced Gibson had decided to leave the soap and that she would depart later in the year.
 She made her final on-screen appearance as Kelly on 23 September 2022.